conspol/cwt-active-comovement/README.md

 This repository contains a workflow for detecting co-movement and active transport from 2D live-cell imaging data.

+If you find the code posted here useful for any work you are going to publish, please cite [our paper where the workflow is published](https://www.mdpi.com/2073-4409/11/2/270/htm): Polev, K.; Kolygina, D.V.; Kandere-Grzybowska, K.; Grzybowski, B.A.
+Large-Scale, Wavelet-Based Analysis of Lysosomal Trajectories and Co-Movements of Lysosomes with Nanoparticle Cargos. *Cells* __2022__, *11*, 270. https://doi.org/10.3390/cells11020270

 The project is an evolving and actively maintained toolset, with a goal to provide academic community (biologists in particular) with a self-contained tool to detect and analyze co-movement and active transport of objects from their tracks.